jfcherng-sublime/ST-VisualizeZeroWidthChars/README.md

      ]
      ```
   1. Restart Sublime Text.
-  1. You should able to install this package with Package Control with the name of `VisualizeZeroWidthChars`.
+  1. You should be able to install this package with Package Control with the name of `VisualizeZeroWidthChars`.
+  1. After this plugin is published on Package Control, you can remove above settings.

 Note that this plugin only supports ST >= 3118 because of Phantom API.